tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/syllabus/index.md

 Each list of topics is a list of things students should be comfortable with at the end of that week.

-### Week 1 - Ruby

-* Ruby Basics
-* Control Flow
-* Variables
-* Methods
-* Arrays and Hashes
-* Objects and Classes

-Non-code discussions beginning this week:

-1. The process of human learning
-1. Git and GitHub

-### Week 2 - OOP and Testing

-* Agile Development
-* Testing and TDD
-* Blocks and Enumerable
-* Inheritance, Composition, and Modules

-We will also start discussing:

-1. Agile development practices
-1. Pair Programming

-### Week 3 - Databases and Rails Models

-* Database Basics
-* Migrations
-* SQL
-* ActiveRecord
-* Associations and Validations

-Non-code discussions beginning this week:

-1. Troubleshooting and debugging
-1. Working with legacy code

-### Week 4 - APIs and Rails Controllers

-* HTTP Verbs and Parameters
-* Consuming APIs
-* Creating APIs
-* Rails Fundamentals
-* Routing and Controllers

-Non-code discussions beginning this week:

-1. Software estimation
-1. Database and workflow diagramming

-### Week 5 - HTML and Rails Views

-* HTML and CSS
-* HTML Forms
-* Rails Views
-* REST
-* Heroku

-Non-code discussions beginning this week:

-1. Real-world GitHub workflows
-1. Marketing yourself/networking

-### Week 6 - Rails Features

-* The Asset Pipeline
-* SCSS
-* Session
-* Authentication and Authorization
-* Nested Attributes

-Non-code discussions beginning this week:

-1. Working on cross-technology teams

-### Week 7 - JavaScript

-* JavaScript
-* jQuery
-* Unobtrusive JavaScript
-* AJAX

-Non-code discussions beginning this week:

-1. Finding a good work environment

-### Week 8 - Web App Patterns

-* Indices and Runtime Optimizations
-* Mailers
-* Background Processing
-* File Uploads and S3

-Non-code discussions beginning this week:

-1. Technical debt mitigation

-### Week 9 - Web App Patterns

-* OAuth
-* Capybara
-* Visualizations with d3.js
-* Non-Rails Frameworks

-Non-code discussions beginning this week:

-1. Development on large teams
+### Weeks 1-9

+Detailed topics to be covered in class are listed on [the day-by-day topics pages](../during)

-Friday of this week will be Pitch Day.
+Friday of week 9 will be Pitch Day.
 You will pitch your project ideas to the entire cohort (all the classes will be together) and then vote on your preferences.
 We will assign you to teams based on your preferences, and you can start work as soon as Friday evening.

 ### Weeks 10-12